 The Komagata Maru Incident

-At the same time as the Continuous Passage Act and many other laws were being enacted against Indian, Japanese and Chinese were immigrating in large numbers.
-Indians were also denied the vote in a 1907 law, prohibited to run for public office, serve on juries, and were not permitted to become accountants, lawyers or pharmacists.
+At the same time as the Continuous Passage Act, many other laws were written against Indian, Japanese and Chinese.
+They were immigrating in large numbers.
+Indians were also denied voting in a 1907 law, prohibited to run for public office, serve on juries, and were not permitted to become accountants, lawyers or pharmacists.

 In 1914, a fairly well off Sikh, Gurdit Singh, living in Hong Kong, decided to challenge the law by sending a shipload of Indians to Canada as immigrants.
-He charted the Komagata Maru, a Japanese steamliner.
+He charted the Komagata Maru, a Japanese steam ship.
 He began selling tickets for the voyage right up until 2 days before the planned departure.
-On that day he was arrested by the Hong Kong police on the charge of illegally selling tickets for an illegal voyage and the ship placed under police guard.
+On that day the Hong Kong police arrested him for illegally selling tickets.
+They claimed the tickets were illegal and the ship was placed under police guard.

 On May 23, 1914, the Komagata Maru reached Vancouver and anchored near Burrard Inlet.
-Both the Indians and the Canadian authorities had been waiting for it.
+Both the Indians and the Canadian authorities were waiting.
 The Canadians wanted to send the ship back to where it had originated.
-The Indians on the other side had lawyers, money and other provisions ready to help the passengers.
+The Indians on the other side had lawyers, money and other provisions ready to help.

-The Canadian authorities did not let the passengers leave the boat claiming they had violated the exclusionist laws.
+The Canadian authorities did not let the passengers leave the boat.
+They claimed they had violated the exclusionist laws.
 The claim was that the ship had not arrived via direct passage and most passengers did not have the $200 that would have qualified them to enter British Columbia.